SarthakMakhija/tech-lessons/_posts/2020-04-19-aws-lambda-a-virtual-podcast.md

 permalink: "/aws-lambda-a-virtual-podcast/"
 feature-img: "assets/img/pexels/aws-lambda-virtual-podcast.png"
 thumbnail: "assets/img/pexels/aws-lambda-virtual-podcast.png"
 excerpt: AWS Lambda is a serverless compute service and after having worked with it for sometime, I felt it is a good time for me to share my learning and experiences.
-I have been thinking of trying to write an article in a "Virtual Podcast format" and felt this could be the one.
+I have been thinking of writing an article in a "Virtual Podcast format" and felt this could be the one.
 ---

 <blockquote class="wp-block-quote">
     <p>AWS Lambda is a serverless compute service and after having worked with it for sometime, I felt it is a good time for me to share my learning and experiences.
-I have been thinking of trying to write an article in a "Virtual Podcast format" and felt this could be the one.</p>
+I have been thinking of writing an article in a "Virtual Podcast format" and felt this could be the one.</p>
 </blockquote>

 Welcome all to this article named <i>AWS Lambda - A Virtual Podcast</i> and let me introduce our guests Mr. Hernandez and Ms. Jessica who would walk us through their experiences of using AWS Lambda.